 Peer Review and Document Approval

-An integral part of the guideline development process at the AUA is external peer review.
+An integral part of the Guideline development process at the AUA is external peer review.
 The AUA conducted a thorough peer review process to ensure that the document was reviewed by experts in the treatment of IPT.
 In addition to reviewers from the AUA PGC, Science and Quality Council (SQC), and Board of Directors (BOD), the document was reviewed by representatives from AUA and SUFU as well as external content experts.
-Additionally, a call for reviewers was placed on the AUA website from January 14-28, 2019 to allow any additional interested parties to request a copy of the document for review.
-The guideline was also sent to the Urology Care Foundation to open the document further to the patient perspective.
-The draft guideline document was distributed to 49 external peer reviewers.
+Additionally, a call for reviewers was placed on the AUA website from January 14 to 28, 2019 to allow any additional interested parties to request a copy of the document for review.
+The Guideline was also sent to the Urology Care Foundation to open the document further to the patient perspective.
+The draft Guideline document was distributed to 49 external peer reviewers.
 All peer review comments were blinded and sent to the Panel for review.
 In total, 33 reviewers (9 AUA PGC, SQC, and BOD reviewers; 22 external reviewers; and 2 public reviewers) provided comments.
 At the end of the peer review process, a total of 476 comments were received.
 Following comment discussion, the Panel revised the draft as needed.
-Once finalized, the guideline was submitted for approval to the AUA PGC, SQC and BOD as well as the governing bodies of SUFU for final approval.
+Once finalized, the Guideline was submitted for approval to the AUA PGC, SQC and BOD as well as the governing bodies of SUFU for final approval.

 Pre-Treatment